oracle-livelabs/oci/oci-apm-springboot/00-introduction/introduction.md

 ### Prerequisites

-* An Oracle Free Tier with 30-day free trial or Paid Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.
+* An Oracle Free Tier with a 30-day free trial or Paid Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.

->**Note:** If you have a **Free Trial** account, when your Free Trial expires, your account will be converted to an **Always Free** account.
+>**Note:** If you have a **Free Trial** account when your Free Trial expires, your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available.
 **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)**

 If you are running the workshop in a Paid Cloud Account, ensure you have the permissions below: